 - Should my personal biography submission be written in first person or third person?
 Either is fine.
 First person is more common.

-- Who pays for the program?
+- How is GOAL funded?
 Funding is shared between the regions and the Washington Office Leadership Development Group (WASO-LDG).
 All travel and travel ceiling is covered by WASO-LDG while the regional offices contribute toward tuition costs.
+Regions 8, 9, 10, 12 (formerly the Pacific West Region) is continuing to monitor the budget situation and intend to cover most, if not all, of the participant costs.
+If you are in this region, please follow up with the regional employee development officer, email@example.com, for follow-up questions.

 - I’ve applied multiple times and have yet to be accepted.
 Is that typical?
 Yes.
 This is a highly competitive program; there are many applications submitted for a limited number of spots.
 Most candidates apply multiple times before they are accepted.
 The current acceptance rate is about 1 in 4.